top of page

 The studio's biggest challenge lied on combining all the programmatic demands at different times of the day and night while maintaining a strong and timeless design identity.
 In a global context of standardized designs that the market defines as trendy, the studio took a critical stance and dared to explore new concepts that connect us to the most essential and primitive aspects of our being.

-We chose the evolutionary process of the soul, or as we like to call it, the reborn: the body is the spearhead of the design which moves on a longitudinal procession axis, and go through a series of transitions as it moves into different spaces that lead you to experience phases of human evolution within their connected architectures.
+it, the reborn: the body is the spearhead of the design which moves on a longitudinal procession axis, and go through a series of transitions as it moves into different spaces that lead you to experience phases of human evolution within their connected architectures.
 We also introduced a series of design operations based on the subjective experiences that music, such as jazz, indie pop, and electronic, provided us as design tools.

 THESTRUCTURE